-Once you've downloaded the package, unpack it (on most operating systems, simply double-click; alternately, type tar zxvf django-registration-redux-1.1.tar.gz at a command line on Linux, Mac OS X or other Unix-like systems).
-This will create the directory django-registration-redux-1.1, which contains the setup.py installation script.
+Once you've downloaded the package, unpack it (on most operating systems, simply double-click; alternately, type tar zxvf django-registration-redux-x.x.tar.gz at a command line on Linux, Mac OS X or other Unix-like systems).
+This will create the directory django-registration-redux-x.x, which contains the setup.py installation script.
 From a command line in that directory, type: